 Figure 13.2 Cartoon of the generation of CMB polarization through Thomson scattering.
 The central electron scatters photons from the CMB.
 The scattering process allows only photons polarized perpendicular to the plane defined by the lines joining the observer and electron, and the photon's source and the electron.
-For photons from the left of the page, this is the vertical polarization, which corresponds to the vertical line at the lower right.
-For photons from the top of the page, this is the horizontal component (light horizontal line at lower right).
+For photons from the left of the page, this is the vertical polarization, which corresponds to the thick vertical line at the lower right.
+For photons from the top of the page, this is the horizontal component (this horizontal line at lower right).
 If the incident photon field has a quadrupole anisotropy (here, a larger intensity from the left), the resulting scattered field will be polarized.
-Reprinted from New Astronomy, 2, 4, Hu, W., & M. White, "A CMB polarization primer," 323-344, Copyright 1997, with permission from Elsevier.
+Tu, W., & White, M., New Astron.
+2, 323 (1997).
+Copyright 1997 by Elsevier.